tanmayi04/Sentiment-Analysis/README.md

 How To Run:-
 1. Download this notebook file.
 2. Load it into your local jupyter notebook software.
-3. press shift+enter tu run each cell.
+3. press shift+enter to run each cell.